A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Classification of the Ground State Subspace

-is a projector operator into into the space spanned by the basis $\ket{b}$.
-Thus, the decomposition (\ref{convex:sup}) satisfies the condition:

 i.e. the \textit{gns}-ground state space $K$ defined in (\ref{gnsGSS}) is \textit{closed} and \textit{convex} and consists of $\left| H_0 \right|\left| H^0 \right| $ pure \textit{gns}-states \cite{zalinescu2002convex,lucchetti2005convexity}.
 We can consider this result to be the $n$-dimensional \textit{higher abelian gauge} version of that appearing in Theorem 2.2 of \cite{Cha2017}.
 Moreover, since the pure gns-states are in one-to-one correspondence with the elements of the classifying space of $\mathcal{H}_0$, the pure gns-states constructed from the generators (\ref{joint}) are a suitable representation of the superselection basis.
-Furthermore, the convergence of the sum (\ref{convex}) and the projector operator defined in (\ref{gnsGS}) allows the following string of equalities:
+Furthermore, the convergence of the sum (\ref{convex}) allows the following string of equalities to be satisfied:

 This is, the set of numbers $\left\{ \lambda_b \right\}_{b \in H^0 \times H_0}$ can be interpreted as probabilities defining the mixed density operator of the ground state space $\mathcal{H}_0$ :

 associated to a \textit{gns}-ground state $\varphi \in K$.
 Notice that these do not evolve with time, as it is attested by the Von-Neumann equation: